-Green Area Water & Sanitary Authority (GAWSA) is a local municipality formed to provide potable water and santiary sewer service to the residents of the Green District of Roseburg and nearby outlying areas such as Roberts Creek, Glengary Loop, and McClain Avenue.
+Green Area Water & Sanitary Authority (GAWSA) is a local municipality (special district) formed to provide potable water and sanitary sewer service to the residents of the Green District of Roseburg and nearby outlying areas such as Roberts Creek, Glengary Loop, and McClain Avenue.

 GAWSA operates under the Oregon Revised Statutes, Chapter 450 Joint Authorities, and the Authority's adopted ordinances.
 The government of the Authority consists of a 5-member Board of Directors elected by you, the Authority's constituents, to serve a 4-year term.